Denmark’s management of Covid-19 was to lock down early..

 Denmark’s State Epidemiologist

-Denmark is “very unlikely” to be hit by a second wave of coronavirus, says Kåre Mølbak.
-Denmark, which had under six hundred coronavirus-related deaths, was the first in Europe to relax its coronavirus lockdown a month ago.
+Denmark is “very unlikely” to be hit by a second wave of coronavirus, said Kåre Mølbak, which had under six hundred coronavirus-related deaths and was the first in Europe to relax its lockdown.
 The infection rate and the number of deaths have continued to drop.
-“With the knowledge we have today, I find it very unlikely that we’ll see second wave,” he explains.
+“With the knowledge we have today, I find it very unlikely that we’ll see second wave,” he explained.

 As part of a broader plan to prevent a second wave of the coronavirus, the government said it would further increase test capacity currently at 20,000 tests per day.
 To prevent a second wave, health authorities will begin more actively tracking people who may have been in contact with infected people and if necessary put some in isolation in empty hotels.
-Early in the outbreak, Denmark shied away from a comprehensive testing and tracing scheme, partly due to a shortage of testing kits, despite calls from the World Health Organisation to ramp up testing.
+Early in the outbreak, Denmark rejected a comprehensive test and trace scheme, partly due to a shortage of testing kits.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.